-Ms Pat Anderson is an Alyawarre woman known nationally and internationally as a powerful advocate for disadvantaged people, with a particular focus on the health of Australia’s First Peoples.
-She has extensive experience in all aspects of Aboriginal health, including community development, advocacy, policy formation and research ethics.
+Ms Pat Anderson is an Alyawarre woman known nationally and internationally as a powerful advocate for the health of Australia’s First Peoples.
+She has extensive experience in Aboriginal health, including community development, policy formation and research ethics.

-Ms Anderson has spoken before the United Nations Working Group on Indigenous People, and currently serves as the Chairperson of The Lowitja Institute: Australia's National Institute for Aboriginal and Torres Strait Islander Research.
-She has also been the CEO of Danila Dilba Health Service in Darwin, Chair of the National Aboriginal Community Controlled Health Organisation, Executive Officer of the Aboriginal Medical Services Alliance Northern Territory (AMSANT), and was the Chair of the CRC for Aboriginal Health from 2003 to 2009.
-Ms Anderson has had many essays, papers and articles published.
-She was a co-author with Rex Wild QC of Little Children Are Sacred, a report on the abuse of Aboriginal children in the Northern Territory.
-In 2007 she was awarded the Public Health Association of Australia’s Sidney Sax Public Health Medal in recognition of her achievements and she was recently awarded the Human Rights Community Individual Award (Tony Fitzgerald Memorial Award) for 2012.
-Ms Anderson is based in Canberra.
+Ms Anderson has spoken before the United Nations Working Group on Indigenous People, has been the CEO of Danila Dilba Health Service in Darwin, Chair of the National Aboriginal Community Controlled Health Organisation, Chair of the Aboriginal Medical Services Alliance Northern Territory (AMSANT), and was the Chair of the CRC for Aboriginal Health from 2003 to 2009.
+She has published many essays, papers and articles, including co-authoring with Rex Wild QC of Little Children Are Sacred, a report on the abuse of Aboriginal children in the Northern Territory.

 Mr Ali Drummond, Director

-Ali was born and raised on Thursday Island (TI) in north Queensland, and is a descendant of the Dauareb people of the Murray Islands and the Wuthathi and Yadaigana people of North-Eastern Cape York Peninsula.
-In 2005, Ali was one of the three inaugural nursing graduates from James Cook University, Thursday Island Campus.
+Mr Ali Drummond was born and raised on Thursday Island in north Queensland, and is a descendant of the Dauareb people of the Murray Islands and the Wuthathi and Yadaigana people of North-Eastern Cape York Peninsula.
+In 2005, he was one of the three inaugural nursing graduates from James Cook University, Thursday Island Campus.

-Ali’s nursing experience began in 2006 in the Orthopaedic Unit at the Princess Alexandra Hospital in Brisbane.
-Since then he has worked in most of Brisbane's hospitals in numerous specialty medical and surgical wards and emergency departments.
-Ali’s pathway into nursing policy began in mid-2010 when he began work with the Nursing and Midwifery Office, Queensland (NMOQ) as a Nurse Project Officer.
-As well as project management roles, he has also been the Indigenous Nurse Advisor to a number of Queensland’s Chief Nursing and Midwifery Officers, and is currently an Assistant Director of Nursing in NMOQ.
+Mr Drummond's nursing experience began in 2006 in the Orthopaedic Unit at the Princess Alexandra Hospital in Brisbane.
+Since then, he has worked in most of Brisbane's hospitals in numerous specialty medical and surgical wards and emergency departments.
+His pathway into nursing policy began in mid-2010 when he began work with the Nursing and Midwifery Office Queensland (NMOQ) as a Nurse Project Officer.
+As well as project management roles, Mr Drummond has also been the Indigenous Nurse Advisor to a number of Queensland’s Chief Nursing and Midwifery Officers, and is currently an Assistant Director of Nursing in NMOQ.

-When graduating in 2005 Ali became the inaugural recipient of the 'Sally Goold Award' (for the most outstanding Aboriginal and/or Torres Strait Islander nursing student), and in September 2012 received the 'Early Career Outstanding Alumni Award', both from James Cook University (JCU).
+When graduating in 2005, Mr Drummond became the inaugural recipient of the 'Sally Goold Award' (for the most outstanding Aboriginal and/or Torres Strait Islander nursing student), and in September 2012 received the 'Early Career Outstanding Alumni Award', both from James Cook University (JCU).
 He is an Adjunct Senior Lecturer with JCU, and also a regular guest lecturer with the School of Nursing at Queensland University of Technology.
-Ali is currently completing a Master in International Public Health.
+He is currently completing a Master in International Public Health.